 Paper Twist, a paper store with a single storefront in North Carolina, gets it.
 Wrapping subscription boxes for pickup makes your customers feel like it’s Christmas morning.

-Being able to show you appreciate your customers through the way you present your products is a key ingredient in today’s market.
-It’s a value-add, and it goes a long way in encouraging repeat business.
+Being able to show you appreciate your customers through how you present your products is a critical ingredient in today’s market.
+It’s a value-add and goes a long way in encouraging repeat business.

 4. Creates curiosity in your other products by cross-selling

-This is where product packaging can be a key ingredient in cross-selling.
+This is where product packaging can be a crucial ingredient in cross-selling.

 Take Lush Cosmetics.
-It introduced its “handcare kits” during the pandemic to combine its soaps and other products into a single box with a purpose.
-This exposes customers to products they’ve never seen before and creates a curiosity in what other kits and timely products Lush has to offer.
+During the pandemic, it introduced its “handcare kits” to combine its soaps and other products into a single box with a purpose.
+This exposes customers to products they’ve never seen before and creates a curiosity about what other kits and timely products Lush has to offer.